Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Discussion: Complexities of General Unit-Demand

 \paragraph{Duality-Based Upper Bounds} Another technique used with great success in recent years is a Lagrangian-duality-based approach to formulating an upper bound on optimal revenue.
 This method formulates the optimization problem as a linear program, relaxes certain constraints using Lagrange multipliers, and takes its dual program.
 Within the dual program, any feasible dual variables result in a dual objective which upper bounds the optimal primal. \citet{CDW} reinterpret these feasibility constraints as a network flow problem, and use this structure to construct dual variables that lead to a nice (tighter) upper bound on revenue.

 While the dual of the utility maximization linear program can also be expressed as a network flow problem, it lacks some of the key properties used in the revenue maximization approach to construct the ``right'' dual variables.
-Importantly, the single-item revenue maximization flow problem has an optimal solution that can be generalized to the multi-item setting.
-The single-item utility-maximization dual, however, has countless trivial optimal solutions to the flow problem.
-Then to create a useful flow, one must work in the much more complex multi-item setting at the onset.
-Furthermore, as expected by this single-item intuition, analogues of and variations on the multi-item revenue flow yield upper bounds for utility that are even greater than social welfare.
+Importantly, the single-bidder revenue maximization flow problem has an optimal solution that can be generalized to the multi-bidder setting.
+The single-bidder utility-maximization dual, however, has countless trivial optimal solutions to the flow problem.
+Furthermore, some of these optimal solutions give the trivial bound of welfare when extended beyond the single-bidder setting.
+Then to create a useful flow, one must work in the much more complex multi-bidder setting at the onset.
+Furthermore, analogues of and variations on the ``canonical'' \citet{CDW} multi-item revenue flow yield upper bounds for utility that are even greater than social welfare.

 \paragraph{An Open Question.} The above motivates a very important and large open question for this community, likely to require technical innovation: what is a tractable upper bound on optimal utility?
 Is there a framework in the spirit of \citep{CDW} to produce such upper bounds across various multidimensional environments?